aldopando/BellabeatCaseStudy/cleaning.md

 **activityHour**

-The `activityHour` column contains TIMESTAMP values, which are expected to have exactly 22 characters.
+The `activityHour` column contains TIMESTAMP values (YYYY-MM-DD HH:MM:SS UTC), which are expected to have exactly 22 characters.
 To identify any rows with extra spaces or formatting issues, we will count the number of characters in each cell and filter out the rows that do not contain exactly 22 characters.

     WITH activityHour_length AS (
       SELECT